 Creating a Virtual Studio

-To create a new virtual studio, first click on the green "CREATE STUDIO" button located in the upper right hand corner of the "Virtual Studios" page:
+To create a new virtual studio, first click on the red "CREATE STUDIO" button located in the upper right hand corner of the "Virtual Studios" page:

 This will take you to a form for creating a new studio: